astro4dev/toolkit_db/README.md

-# toolkit_db
+# The OAD Data Science Toolkit Database

-The OAD Data Science Toolkit Database.
-This is the relational SQL database which will power the curriculum map of the OAD Data Science Toolkit.
+The OAD Data Science Toolkit Database (```toolkit_db```) is a relational SQL database used for the curriculum map of the OAD Data Science Toolkit.
 It is not ready yet, and is very much to be considered work in progress.

 ## Create Tables